trinly01/Tamper-Evident-Ledger-Systems-PH/talaan-chain/flows/mirror/README.md

 ### 2. **Rate Limiting**

-Configure rate limiting in Directus or use a reverse proxy (nginx, Cloudflare).
+Configure rate limiting in talaan_chain_system or use a reverse proxy (nginx, Cloudflare).

 ### 3. **IP Whitelist**